Alex Call Player Props: Nationals vs. Padres

-Alex Call -- with a slugging percentage of .229 in his past 10 games, including no homers) -- will be in action for the Washington Nationals versus the San Diego Padres, with Yu Darvish on the hill, on May 23 at 7:05 PM ET.
+The Washington Nationals, including Alex Call (.158 on-base percentage in past 10 games, 139 points below season-long percentage), take on starter Ryan Weathers and the San Diego Padres at Nationals Park, Wednesday at 7:05 PM ET.

-In his last game he had a hitless performance (0-for-5) against the Tigers.
+He had a hitless performance in his most recent game (0-for-4) against the Padres.

 Alex Call Game Info & Props vs. the Padres